Benefits of accreditation

 - It gives them reassurance and confidence that they are gaining appropriate knowledge and skills, and engaging with competent, qualified and respected professionals

-- Registration with UKVRN is a mark of professionalism, and an indication of quality assuring potential employers that students graduating from an accredited course have covered set competencies and agree to abide by our Standards of Ethics, Conduct and Performance
+- Registration with UKVRN is a mark of professionalism, and an indication of quality assuring potential employers that students graduating from an AfN Accredited Degree Programme have covered set competencies and agree to abide by our Standards of Ethics, Conduct and Performance

-- Registration to the UKVRN costs less for graduates from accredited programmes because they are not required to undergo assessment when they register
+- Registration to the UKVRN costs less for graduates from AfN Accredited Degree Programmes, because they are not required to undergo individual assessment of their training when they register

 - Graduates will gain from the Association for Nutrition’s recognition as a professional regulatory body, from its growing profile in public affairs, from its networking opportunities and from the efforts it is making to increase understanding and respect for the profession

 - All this will give help to foster feelings of professional pride and identity which further enhance the profession.